cbstodd/colinstodd-com-jekyll/_posts/tech/2019-10-24-fix-macos-catalina-fonts-after-upgrade.md

   </div>
 </div>

-Even though you checked the checkbox in settings, We're going to assure that font smoothing is on system-wide by running the command below in your <a href="https://www.iterm2.com/" target="_blank" rel="noopener" title="iTerm 2">favorite terminal application</a> `/Applications/Utilities/Terminal.app`.&nbsp;The `-g` stands for `global`.
+Even though you checked the checkbox in settings, We're going to assure that font smoothing is on system-wide by running the command below in your <a href="https://www.iterm2.com/" target="_blank" rel="noopener" title="iTerm 2">favorite terminal application</a> `/Applications/Utilities/Terminal.app`.
+The `-g` stands for `global`.
 If you know the location of your apps' source files (examples shown <a href="#textEditors" title="Scroll down to the Text Editors Section">down the page <i class="fad fa-level-down-alt"></i></a> for text editors) you can apply these commands to those apps specifically versus the entire (global) OS/system....

 <div class="blurb">
-<i class="fad fa-comment-alt-exclamation fa-lg text-gold"></i>&nbsp;&nbsp;&nbsp;FYI: I've found that most apps built with <a href="https://www.electronjs.org/" target="_blank" rel="noopener">Electron</a> need adjustments, whereas the native OSX apps look fine.
+<i class="fad fa-comment-alt-exclamation fa-lg text-gold"></i>&nbsp;&nbsp; FYI: I've found that most apps built with <a href="https://www.electronjs.org/" target="_blank" rel="noopener">Electron</a> need adjustments, whereas the native OSX apps look fine.
 </div>

 ```bash